 Fixed Lists.
 In some reports, you want to have a fixed list of items, in a specific order; for example showing the mediums of Direct, Paid, Social, Referral, and Organic always in the same order.
 In this report, the marketing mix chart is one of these cases – a fixed list of items with some potentially being zero and a group of ‘other’ at the bottom.

-This can be easily handled with the Core Add-in’s premium features (a Lookup function), but for the free license users, we have to rely on Excel functionality, so we need to use the infamous Vlookup formula again.
+This can be easily handled with the Add-in’s Lookup function, but we will rely on Excel functionality, so we need to use the infamous Vlookup formula again.
 When you specify the ranges to lookup, make them large enough to allow for more rows to appear in future queries.
 Let Google search be your friend to help with the formula].

 Note that this table is showing the percent of total traffic and percent of total conversions, so the calculation for the “other” category is simply 1–sum(all the others).
 If we weren’t using the percentage of total, we would use the sum(table column) – sum(all the others).
 It is not necessary to try to add up the individual other elements from the source data; just subtract your selected ones from the total.